Chalk paint has become a staple for many DIYers, with its unique texture, farmhouse-chic appearance, and easy

 The Spruce Best Home by KILZ Chalky Finish Paint

 A little of this water-based formula goes a long way.
 With 14 different shades available, The Spruce Best Home by KILZ's Chalky Finish Paint is a great way to experiment with lightening a dark wood piece or adding a bright accent color to a room.
 It's also one of the most affordable chalk paints available, so don’t be surprised if you find yourself painting all the furniture in your house—once you start it’s hard to stop!

 This paint can be used to cover old or new wood, cast stone, concrete, glass, metal, wicker, and more.
 For best results, lightly sand the surface before brushing or rolling on the paint.

 Recolor Paints Winter Water-Based Chalky Paint

 Retique It Chalk Furniture Paint by Renaissance DIY

 Instead of the hassle of an entire kitchen redo, give your kitchen cabinets a quick refresh with this Retique It chalk paint.
 The formula glides on smoothly with a brush and dries in just 30 minutes, though chances are you’ll want to use a second coat.
 It comes in over 40 colors, ranging from neutrals to look-at-me brights, and is made in the United States.

-Note that when you’re painting in a high-traffic area like your kitchen, you'll want to take the time to finish with a wax to prevent scuffs and scratches.
+Note that when you’re painting in a high-traffic area like your kitchen, you'll want to take the time to finish your cabinets with a wax to prevent scuffs and scratches.

 Annie Sloan Chalk Paint

 Whether you're looking to conceal stained fabric or modernize an antique piece, using chalk paint on the fabric of your chair, couch, or ottoman is an easy way to forgo the hassle of reupholstering.
 This technique works best on furniture that you don't use frequently, as it will make the fabric feel rougher to the touch.

 Annie Sloan created Chalk Paint in the 1990s with the goal of appealing to both beginners and experts.
 In addition to fabric, her formula can be used to paint metal, wood, flooring, and glass.
 When using it on fabric, you’ll need to water down the paint first.
-Remember that a little goes a long way!
+A little chalk paint can go a long way.

 Krylon Chalky Finish Aerosol Spray Paint